Signup for itopia and Google Cloud here

 Select "New domain" option and provide Internal DNS name.
 It's a name for your Active Directory Domain, it cannot resolve to an existing domain (e.g. name.local)

-Operating System: if you select 2012, users will get Windows 8 experience, with 2016 you'll get Windows 10 end user experience
+Operating System: if you select 2012, users will get Windows 8 experience, with 2016 or newer you'll get Windows 10 end user experience

 Secondary Domain Controller: Enabling the option will create Backup Domain Controller server that you can schedule to only turn on for 1 hour a day to synchronize the database with the primary domain controller.